yashmadan123/mslearn-openai/Instructions/Labs/07-content-filters-azureOpenAI.md

 ### Task 3: Generate natural language output

-Let's see how the model behaves in a conversational interaction.
+In this task, you will observe how the model behaves in a conversational interaction.

 1. In [Azure OpenAI Studio](https://oai.azure.com/), navigate to the **Chat** playground in the left pane.
 2. In the **Setup** section at the top, select the **Default** system message template and click on **Continue**.